Ogami-FR/GMenuFX/README.md

-# GMenuFX
+# GMenuFX - with RTC !
 <br>[GMenuFX](https://github.com/Ogami-FR/GMenuFX/) is a fork of [GMenuNX](https://github.com/pingflood/GMenuNX/) and [GMenu2X](http://mtorromeo.github.com/gmenu2x) developed for LDK Game.
-##No longer use the On / Off button on your LDK to maintain the clock (RTC) !!
+## No longer use the On / Off button on your LDK to maintain the clock (RTC) !!
 <br>New trick On/Off on LDK Game:
 <br>-LDK Off-> press hold the sleep button or shortcut "Power" in GMenuFX-> Select Power Off = Console off
 <br>-LDK On-> press hold the sleep button = Console turn on.